jmshrv/finamp/docs/MOBILE_INSTALLERS.md

 - Android Auto mode can silent-install after one-time “Install unknown apps” + installer-of-record setup.
-- iOS personal team: notify + SideStore / USB only (no silent install).
+- iOS personal team: notify + **USB install script** (primary).
+SideStore only when a real IPA is published; the app does not set SideStore up for you.
 - Do **not** publish the `*.debug` APK into `sideload-latest` — OTA targets `…finamp.profile`.